-Pillars of Democracy: a 90-minute feature length documentary, in four parts, that takes you on a chronological journey through the four different pillars of democracy: justice, equality, representation and freedom.
+Pillars of Democracy: an award-winning 90-minute documentary from 2017 that takes you on a chronological journey through four different pillars of democracy: justice, equality, representation and freedom.

 These are events that changed lives and altered the Canadian social and political landscape over the last 25 years.
 Tainted Blood, Legally Married, A House Divided and Right to Die tell the stories of the Krever Commission, same-sex marriage, the dividing and reuniting of Canada’s Conservatives, and the right to medically-assisted dying.